absolunet/docs-node-ioc/src/docs/06_going-deeper/07_multiple-inheritances/en.md

 ```

 The callback will always receive a `SuperClass`.
-It can be a class that is passed in parameter, or a plain empty class.
+It can be a class that is passed in parameter or a plain empty class.

 Notice that, when implementing the `init` method, we attempt to initialize the parent, if it implements the `init` method too.
 Also, we inject the `event` dispatcher.
 However, the parent class may also inject services.
-We must ensure that its dependencies are resolve, and in the same order.
+We must ensure that its dependencies are resolved and in the same order.
 That is the reason why the current class dependencies are appended instead of prepended.

-This is one of the only items that cannot be injected by Node IoC since it allows to change an exported value that can be used for further definitions.
+This is one of the only items that cannot be injected by Node IoC since it allows us to change an exported value that can be used for further definitions.

 If you want to create mixins, they should be done before loading any classes.